dylan-lang/opendylan/README.txt

 [2] Ubuntu note: In Ubuntu 6.06 I had to install the XML::Parser module via
     "cpan -i XML::Parser", which blew up because expat.h was not found, so first "sudo apt-get install libexpat-dev".  --cgay 20061104

+HOW TO BUILD ON DARWIN OR MAC OS X

+Install the latest binary release of Open Dylan from http://www.opendylan.org/downloads/opendylan.
+Ensure the release's bin directory is in your path.

+Install the expat library, followed by the XML::Parser Perl module.
+For the expat library, you can use a package manager like MacPorts or Fink.
+For the XML::Parser module, use CPAN:

+  sudo cpan XML::Parser

+Download, make, and install the Boehm garbage collection library.
+On the Mac, Open Dylan uses that instead of the MPS library.
+I used the following configure settings:

+  ./configure --disable-dependency-tracking --enable-parallel-mark
+    --enable-large-config --enable-gc-debug USE_I686_PREFETCH=1

+Download the Open Dylan source tree, containing this file and the "sources" directory, from SVN as described on http://www.opendylan.org/repository.phtml.

+In the directory of the downloaded source tree, run these commands (set the prefix to whatever you want):

+  ./autogen.sh
+  ./configure --prefix=/usr/local/opendylan
+  make
+  sudo make install

+Ignore any errors printed by autogen.sh.
+The build process may freeze; if several minutes pass without any progress, cancel the build with ^C and re-run the last command.
+After installation is complete, don't forget to remove the binary release's bin directory from your path.

 GENERAL BUILD INSTRUCTIONS